Lab-Vankerschaver/16S-ML-models/README.md

     This model is based on an architecture developed by Zhao Z. et al (2021).
     Their code can be accessed here: github.com/z2e2/seq2att and the paper here: doi.org/10.1371/journal.pcbi.1009345

+These models have been combined in the jupyter notebook file.
+This notebook also contains the scripts required for processing the data and labels, compiling and running the models, and visualizing the results.